Terry O'Connor (musician): Early life and family

 Terry O'Connor was born Mary Teresa O'Connor in Johnstown, Waterford.
-She was the second eldest daughter of at least four of grocer and vintner, James O'Connor, and Brigid (née Keirsey).
+She was the second eldest daughter of at least four of grocer and vintner James O'Connor and Brigid (née Keirsey).
 She attended the Ursuline Convent, Waterford, and Loreto College, St Stephen's Green, Dublin.
 She went on to study violin at the Royal Irish Academy of Music (RIAM).
 She started as a full-time cinema musician, performing in a string quartet with Arthur Darley, George H. Brett and Joseph Schofield at the 1922 Irish Race Convention in Paris in works by Swan Hennessy and Henri Bast and also appeared in concerts at the Salle Gaveau.
 After the launch of the Irish national broadcasting service, 2RN, in January 1926, O'Connor was recruited as violinist and leader to the station's emerging "orchestra" which developed out of Clery's Instrumental Trio.
-Her sister played viola in this musical ensemble.
+Her sister played viola in this ensemble.
 On 4 December 1928 O'Connor married David Glasgow (died 1960), an engineer.
 They had one daughter and one son.
-She kept her maiden name as her stage name, and survived a number of attempts to force her resignation due to her marriage as most civil service appointments were subject to a marriage bar.
+She kept her maiden name as her stage name and survived a number of attempts to force her resignation due to her marriage as most civil service appointments were subject to a marriage bar.